-These Mitutoyo objectives have a parfocal length of 95 mm (see the Specs tab for complete specifications).
-To use these objectives alongside other manufacturer standards, such as Nikon objectives with a 60 mm parfocal length, we offer Parfocal Length Extenders.
-For instance, the PLE351 Extender can be used to increase the parfocal length of an Nikon objective from 60 mm to 95 mm.
+All of the objectives found on this page have a parfocal length of 95 mm (see the Specs tab for complete specifications).
+To use them alongside other manufacturer standards, such as Nikon objectives with a 60 mm parfocal length, we offer parfocal length extenders.
+For instance, the PLE351 Extender can be used to increase the parfocal length of a Nikon objective from 60 mm to 95 mm.

 Click to Enlarge

-Note: This microscope objective serves only as an example.
+Note: The diagrams above serve only as an example.
 The format of the engraved specifications will vary between objectives and manufacturers.

-Thorlabs offers plan apochromat objectives from Mitutoyo.
+Thorlabs offers long working distance plan apochromat objectives.
 This guide describes the features and benefits of these objectives.